Qbizinc/qbiz-wiki/training/Certifications/Google/gcp_professional_data_engineer_certification_v2.md

 Both [A Cloud Guru](https://acloudguru.com/) and [Cloud Academy](https://cloudacademy.com/) offer an extensive set of similar courses and practice exams.
 I didn't dig deep into their materials but they appeared to be high quality from what I did see.
 Coursera appeared to offer Google's course, and Udemy's offerings appeared lower quality to me.

+> **NOTE**: A Cloud Guru offers practice exams that are only available for the paid plan, but there is a [week long trial period](/https://checkout.acloud.guru/signup/personal?packageType=personalBasic&billingCycle=monthly&promotionId=PLUSFORBASIC) that can be used for this plan in order to access the practice tests.

 ## Courses and Quests